ericmulcahy/moving-to-es6/README.md

 What is logged here?

-The second reason is immutability.
-In general it is bad practice to reuse previous variables for new things.
+The second reason is that in general it is bad practice to reuse previous variables for new things.
 Doing so can lead to confusion in the code.
 Consider:

 ```